collective-soundworks/soundworks/README.md

 The last thing we have to do on the client side is to write the SASS file(s) that will generate the `public/player.css` file.

-To do that, let's first copy all the library's SASS partials (that you'll find in `sass/` in the `src/sass/lib/` folder of our project.
+To do that, let’s first copy all the library’s SASS partials (that you’ll find in `sass/` in the `src/sass/lib/` folder of our project.

-Among them, there are four SASS partials that we'll always need in any scenario:
+Among them, there are four SASS partials that we’ll always need in any scenario:
 - `_01-reset.scss`, that resets the CSS rules of several DOM elements,
 - `_02-fonts.scss`, that sets up the Quicksand font,
 - `_03-colors.scss`, that sets up some color SASS variables,